 If a payment is late there will be a $25.00 late fee, and the athlete will not be able to participate in any sanctioned events until a payment is made A $25.00 transaction fee will be assessed for each returned check, and if the problem occurs two times, parents must pay by cash or a cashier’s check.

 If an account is not paid in full, the participant’s name may be submitted to the UIL because she will have violated her “amateur status”.
 The parent/guardian responsible for the player will also be responsible for any additional costs or expenses incurred by the club while pursuing collections.

-If there is some reason the payment cannot be made by the date specified, please contact Jon or Jodie Rye (for National teams), or Kirk Perry (for Molten and Elite teams) and we will try to work out the situation.
+If there is some reason the payment cannot be made by the date specified, please contact Jon or Jodie Rye (for National teams), or Kirk Perry (for Molten teams) and we will try to work out the situation.
 Please know, once you commit to a team we incur several expenses whether you continue your season with the club or not.
 It is your responsibility to make sure these payments are made unless there is a season ending injury.